2025 Syrian parliamentary election: Monitoring

 The committee chair stated that, to maximise transparency, the election will be monitored by international organisations with the committee's coordination, having full freedom to contest lists and results.
 EU diplomats expressed a desire to visit the sub-committees and electoral districts, especially on election day, which was welcomed by the Higher Committee.

-The Higher Committee additionally created an appeals sub-committee for each governorate, and for the Syrian Bar Association to appoint a lawyer for each of the constituencies as a legal observer.
+The Higher Committee additionally created an appeals committee for each governorate, and for the Syrian Bar Association to appoint a lawyer for each of the constituencies as a legal observer.

-Subcommittee members took the legal oath on 3 September, with the process of selecting electoral bodies starting on 7 September.
+Subcommittee members took the legal oath on 3 September, and electoral bodies began selection on 7 September.